joshbegley/nyt-latest/README.md

 `Ji will play in Women's Super League 2, English football's second tier, after Birmingham narrowly missed out on promotion last season.`\
 https://nytimes.com/athletic/6600783/2025/09/05/ji-so-yun-birmingham-seattle-loan/

-**Putin Warns West Against Deploying Troops in Ukraine Before Peace Deal**\
+**Putin Warns Western Troops in Ukraine Before a Peace Deal Would Be ‘Targets’**\
-`The Russian leader said any forces stationed on Ukrainian soil before Moscow has reached an agreement with Kyiv would make them “legitimate targets.”`\
+`The Russian leader made the threat a day after European leaders said they were willing to deploy forces on the ground to secure an agreement to end the war.`\
 https://nytimes.com/2025/09/05/world/europe/russia-ukraine-putin-western-troops.html

 **Alessia Russo signs new long-term Arsenal contract**\